 '''

-set reg.http.foo-status = if(reg.http.foo, "present", "absent");
+set req.http.foo-status = if(req.http.foo, "present", "absent");

 '''

-setcookie.get value by name()
+setcookie.get\value\by\name()

-Returns a value associated with the cookie name in the Set-Cookie header contained in the HTTP response indicated by where.
+Returns a value associated with the cookie\name in the Set-Cookie header contained in the HTTP response indicated by where.
 An unset value is returned if cookie is not found or on error.
-In the [vcl\fetch] method, the [beresp] response is available.
+In the vcl\fetch method, the beresp response is available.
 In vcl\deliver and vcl\log, the resp response is available.